aldettinger/camel-quarkus-troubleshooting/README.md

 ## TODO
  + Make it clear that most of this knowledge can be applied to most Quarkus project
  + "Collecting Heap/Stack dumps" => Find a better real case scenario to enhance the story telling
+ + Check that H:±AllowVMInspection is not used (should not after native-image >= 20.3.0).